math-araujo/screen-space-godrays/README.md

 The project is configured such that the user can switch between different render modes and visualize the first, second and third render passes independently, as well as the final result, as can be seen above.

-Check the [Build section](https://github.com/math-araujo/procedural-terrain-generation#build) for instructions on how to build the project.
+Check the [Gallery section](https://github.com/math-araujo/screen-space-godrays/#gallery) for more images/GIFs and the [Build section](https://github.com/math-araujo/screen-space-godrays/#build) for instructions on how to build the project.

 ## Features